Categories

 I’m not just a weed in a wind-blown place,

-Not a blot on your lawn, not a small disgrace.
+Not a blot on your grass, not your neatened disgrace.

 I’m a brief gold flare that won’t stay buried,